karmake2/karmake2.github.io/_posts/2023-08-24-Narrative.md

 To address these limitations, our group is currently focusing on the following two core research problems.

-Rapid Summarization in Urgent Scenarios
+Project 1: Rapid Summarization in Urgent Scenarios
 ======
 Imagine Florida’s Gulf Coast bracing for the impact of a powerful Category 5 hurricane rapidly approaching the shore.
 At Clearwater Bay’s Emergency Operations Center, Sheriff Maria Alvarez is mobilizing her team for an urgent response.
 As preparations unfold, a sequence of escalating events occurs as follows: